 Compliance forms shall be filed with designated training coordinators at the appropriate court or county level.
-Chief and presiding judges shall certify compliance, non-compliance and exemptions by filing consolidated compliance reports for their respective courts or counties each year for the academic period or fiscal year beginning July 1 and ending on June 30.
-Reporting guidelines, annual schedules and lists of designated training coordinators shall be provided by the Administrative Office.
+Chief and presiding judges shall certify compliance, non-compliance, and exemptions by filing consolidated compliance reports for their respective courts or counties each year for the academic period or fiscal year beginning July 1 and ending June 30.
+Reporting guidelines, annual schedules of court-sponsored programs, and lists of designated training coordinators shall be provided by the Administrative Office of the Courts.

-Section K Program Accreditation
+Section K -- Program Accreditation